cloud-elements/devportal/docs/guides/formulasC2/examples.md

   13. In **Query**, enter the reference to the query that you built in the script in the `buildMetaData` step.
 In this case, type `${steps.buildMetaData.query}`.
   13. Click **Save**.

 The first formula is finished and should look like the visualization below.
-It should include a trigger and two steps: the first <span style="color:red">does this</span> and the second <span style="color:red">does that</span>.
+It should include a trigger and two steps: the first builds the metadata for a bulk query, and the second makes the bulk query, which includes a callback to the formula execution endpoint of the next formula.
 ![Trigger](img/viz-bulk-transfer-1.png)

-####Formula 2
+#### Formula 2

-To create a formula that <span style="color:red">syncs data from the previous formula </span>:
+To create a formula that receives the notification that the job is done, downloads the file from the original element and posts to the destination:

 1. [Build a formula template](#build-a-formula-template) and select **Manual** as the trigger, and then click **Save**.

     {% include note.html content="You do not need to configure anything for the manual trigger, but take note of the endpoint that you will need to trigger the formula: `POST /formulas/instances/:id/executions`" %}

-4. Add variables for the resource that you want to sync (like account or contact), the element instance that includes the resources that you want to sync, and the <span style="color:red">the id of the instance of the second formula in this process</span>.
+4. Add two element instance variables to represent the element that you are downloading from and the element that you are uploading to, and a variable to represent the resource that you are syncing.
   5. Click **Variables**.
   ![Variables](img/variables.png)
   7. Click **Value**.
   8. Enter a name for variable that represents the resource that you want to sync.
-For this tutorial we'll call it `objectName`.
+For this tutorial we'll call it `resourceName`.
   9. Click **Save**.
   11. Create Element Instance variables to represent the source and target systems to sync.
 For this example, use `originInstance` and `destinationInstance`.
 10. In the formula visualization, click <img src="img/btn-add-step.gif" alt="Add a Step" class="inlineImage"> to add a step.
-6. Create a JS Filter step that <span style="color:red">does something pretty cool</span>.
+6. Create a JS Filter step that makes sure that the bulk query is completed.
   7. Click **JS Filter (true/false)**.
   8. Enter a name for the script.
 We'll call it `isSuccessful`.
-  8. Enter a script that checks to be sure the event was caused by a created object, such as the example below.
+  8. Enter a script such as the example below.

       ```js
       let status = trigger.args.status;